nikku/talks/2024-team-jobs-environment-composition/README.md

 # Team Jobs, Environment, and Composition

-What super-powers a team?
+What super-powers a team, and the organization it works in?
 Some thoughts.

 ## Jobs and environment